skip to main content

 • 28 cumulative credits

-Students have three fall/spring semesters to meet the requirements.
+Students have three fall/spring semesters to meet the requirements and will be reviewed for confirmation at the end of each fall/spring semester.
 If students complete the requirements prior to the third fall/spring semester, their status will be confirmed at that time.

 *AP “waivers” of WRA 101 and EC 201/202 will not fulfill Broad admission confirmation and degree requirements – credit must be earned.